Mesa Verde National Park

 About the Mesa Verde National Park Poster

-The Mesa Verde National Park Poster measures 13″ x 19″ and is an original work by Robert Decker.
+The Mesa Verde National Park Poster measures 13" x 19" and is an original work by Robert Decker.
 The poster is based on a photograph he took of the world-famous ancestral Puebloan cliff dwellings at Cliff Palace.
-Created in the style of the Works Progress Administration (WPA) of the 1930s and 1940s, posters are printed on “Conservation,” a 100% recycled, domestically produced (80 lb.) paper stock with soy-based inks.
-From start to finish, each poster is 100% American Made.
+Created in the style of the Works Progress Administration (WPA) of the 1930s and 1940s, posters are printed on "Conservation," a 100% recycled, domestically produced (80 lb.) paper stock with soy-based inks.
+From start to finish, each Mesa Verde National Park Poster is 100% American Made.
+Order this vintage-style Colorado poster online today.

 Mesa Verde National Park Artist Proofs

 Artist Proofs are the first 25 posters pulled from each print run.
 They are numbered 1-25, and are dated and signed.
 Each print features the color bars used by the pressman to make sure that the print stays registered and colors stay consistent throughout the print run.
-Mesa Verde National Park Artist Proofs are 13″ x 20″.
+Mesa Verde National Park Posters (Artist Proofs) are 13″ x 20″.

 Mesa Verde National Park Canvas Prints

 Printed on superior-quality, artist-grade canvas, designed for museum display and gallery exhibitions.
-This 350 gsm, acid-free canvas has a tight, natural weave which maximizes image quality, while also revealing the texture of an artist’s canvas.
-Mesa Verde National Park canvas prints are available in two sizes: 16″ x 24″ and 24″ x 36″, are shipped free and are ready to hang.
+This 350 gsm, acid-free canvas has a tight, natural weave which maximizes image quality, while also revealing the texture of an artist's canvas.
+Vintage-Style Mesa Verde National Park canvas prints are available in three sizes: 16″ x 24″, 20" x 30" and 24″ x 36″, are shipped free and are ready to hang.

 About the Artist